 Throughout our correspondence I learned that Betsy’s daughter, Liz, is a flower farmer in Virginia (Alight Flower Farm).
 She also knows the love and joy of flowers deeply.
 She had found us on Instagram and recommended that her mother contact us for the delivery.
 Liz and I now follow each other and have gained one another as flower friends.
 In the world of designers and growers, we collect flower friends like precious seeds that we hope will grow, bloom, and be shared with others.

 In just one simple act of sending flowers, small seeds of joy and hope were spread to at least 6 people.
 Betsy saw kindness and received comfort in knowing that she was able to bring light to her dear friend’s family.
 The family received the love and caring thoughtfulness from Betsy in a sorrowful time.
 I received the incredible joy of knowing that our work is meaningful and impactful.
 Liz and I each gained a new flower friend to grow in community.

 Now more than ever we live in a world where we must actively seek moments of happiness.
 We are weary and our souls need a place to rest.
 Deserve a rest.
 Truthfully, my favorite part of doing weddings is the joy I see when I hand the bride her bouquet.
-I see the same joy on the first Thursday of each month when we deliver our monthly subscription bouquets.
-And when I see someone’s face as they open their door to receive birthday flowers from a friend.
+I see the same joy when I see someone’s face as they open their door to receive birthday flowers from a friend.

 JOY is why I changed my mind.
 Joy is why I am taking the risk of changing up a 9.5 year business model.
-We’ll still doing weddings for sure.
+Joy is why I am working on revamping our monthly bouquet subscription service.
+We are still doing weddings for sure.
 But The Blue Daisy Floral Designs will also be here to help you celebrate every day.
-Or say “I’m sorry”, “I love you”, or send your condolences.
+Or say “I’m sorry,” “I love you,” or send your condolences.
 Or place a vase of joy on your own kitchen table.
 Because you deserve it.

 Please- share with us how we can bring you joy!